peterkuma/pst/README.md

 ### Word

-Word is a sequence of non-whitespace characters, and whitespace characters if they are inside a quoted part.
+A word is a sequence of non-whitespace characters, and whitespace characters if they are inside a quoted part.
 A quoted part of a word is a part of a word enclosed in double quotes (`"`).
 A character inside a word preceded by backslash (`\`) is escaped and is treated literaly (loses its special meaning).